iQ Bold Eva Multipurpose Pencil and Accessory Case for $7

 Please close this dialog and try and again

 iScholar offers the iQ Bold Eva Multipurpose Pencil and Accessory Case for $9.99.
-Coupon code "DEALNEWS25" cuts it to $7.49.
-Shipping adds $5.99.
+Coupon code "DEALNEWS25" cuts it to $7.49 and bags free shipping.
 Buy Now

-Amazon takes up to 58% off a selection of Cross pens.
-Plus, Prime members bag free shipping.
-Shop Now

 Amazon offers the BIC Gel-ocity Quick Dry Retractable Gel Pen 12-Pack in Assorted Colors for $10.19.
-Complete this mail-in rebate to bag it for free.
+Complete the mail-in rebate linked below to cut that to $0.
 Plus, Amazon Prime members bag free shipping.
 That's around $12 less than you'd pay in local stores.
 Rebate expires September 7.
 Shop Now

 Office Depot offers the Just Basics 70-Sheet 7-1/2" x 10-1/2" Spiral Notebook in a selection of formats for 10 cents.
 Opt for in-store pickup to avoid the $9.95 shipping charge.
 That's $3 off and the best price we could find.